 With 30 years’ worth of experience in providing accessible eye care in low-income countries, Light for the World is happy to share what we learned about the prerequisites of making healthcare truly universal.

 Healthcare for the masses, not the classes

 In order to address this problem, a country-wide strategy involving all three levels of eye care provision is needed.
-Optical Clinical Officers (OCOs) are being trained to man healthcare stations throughout the country, and Light for the World is building a new secondary and tertiary level centre, the fully accessible Invicta Eye Clinic, in Beira near the geographical centre of the country.
+Optical Clinical Officers (OCOs) are being trained to man healthcare stations throughout the country, and Light for the World is building a new secondary and tertiary level center, the fully accessible Invicta Eye Clinic, in Beira near the geographical center of the country.
 There are currently 214 OCOs in Mozambique, up from a mere 19 in 2005.
-Supported by Light for the World scholarships, five Mozambican post-graduates are currently specialising in ophthalmology.
-The state has agreed to pay the salaries of resident ophthalmologists in full, making the sucess of the programme independent of foreign aid.
+Supported by Light for the World scholarships, five Mozambican post-graduates are currently specializing in ophthalmology.
+The state has agreed to pay the salaries of resident ophthalmologists in full, making the success of the programme independent of foreign aid.

-The first scholarship holder from Mozambique is now taking on a subspecialisiation, foreshadowing things to come in the future.
-The idea is to enable future subspecialists to teach their specialisations at Maputo university once a sufficient number of generic ophthalmologists have been trained.
+The first scholarship holder from Mozambique is now taking on a sub-specialization, foreshadowing things to come in the future.
+The idea is to enable future subspecialists to teach their specializations at Maputo university once a sufficient number of generic ophthalmologists have been trained.

 When healthcare evaporates

 The young war-torn nation of South Sudan presents us with an example of what happens when a protracted crisis shakes a society to its core.
 Over the past few years, our eye care programmes in South Sudan had to shift their focus drastically, from expanding the provision of services to rural regions to maintaining disability-inclusive health care in IDP camps around Juba.
 In early 2018, the last ophthalmologist left the country, making future medical interventions fully dependant on whether and when external personnel can be shuttled in.